A Wellington to Auckland road trip was one of the best things I did while travelling New Zealand!

 Another bonus is that when the tour finishes you’re entitled to a free beer/cider at The Green Dragon.
 If that doesn’t make you want to visit, nothing will!

-After this, it’s not too far to Hamilton and there isn’t too much along the way to see.
+After this, it’s not too far to Hamilton and there isn’t too much along the state highway on the way to see.

 The last leg of the Wellington to Auckland road trip is a relatively straightforward one from Hamilton to Auckland.
 Depending on how quickly you want to get to Auckland you can do it in little to no time!

-One detour you can do is to visit Raglan, which is a surf resort on the West coast of the North Island.
-If you want to relax for a bit before heading to Auckland this is as good a place as any to go!
+One detour you can do is to visit Raglan, which is a surf resort on the West Coast of the North Island.
+If you want to relax for a bit before heading north again to Auckland this is as good a place as any to go!

-From here onwards there’s not much to stop and see and as the drive only takes one and a half hours you can either mill about somewhere or get to Auckland early.
+From here onward there’s not much to stop and see and as the drive only takes one and a half hours you can either mill about somewhere or get to Auckland early.

 The biggest city in New Zealand, there are a lot of things to do in Auckland.
-You can visit the harbour, stroll around the shops on Queen Street or check out one of the 48 extinct volcanic cones scattered across the city!
+You can visit Auckland Harbour, stroll around the shops on Queen Street, visit the Sky Tower, or check out one of the 48 extinct volcanic cones scattered across the city!

 Travelling from Wellington to Auckland by car can be expensive if you’re not careful!
-There’s a lot of factors and expenses that you can quickly rack up!
+There are a lot of factors and expenses that you can quickly rack up!

 The main cost will be the vehicle that you rent to do the trip.
 I would recommend renting a car, as it only takes around 5 to 7 days to complete depending on what you do!